CodePushGo/website/src/content/blog/en/capacitor-ota-updates-staying-compliant.md

 -   **What are OTA updates?** They let you update app content (like bug fixes or UI tweaks) instantly via a secure CDN, without requiring users to download updates manually.
 -   **Why use them?** OTA updates reach 95% of active users within 24 hours, saving time and improving user experience.
 -   **Compliance matters:** Apple restricts OTA updates to non-executable content (e.g., web assets), while Google allows more flexibility but enforces strict security and user consent rules.
--   **Tools like [Capgo](https://capgo.app/) help:** Capgo provides encryption, rollback options, error tracking, and analytics to ensure fast, secure, and compliant OTA updates.
+-   **Tools like [CodePushGo](https://capgo.app/) help:** CodePushGo provides encryption, rollback options, error tracking, and analytics to ensure fast, secure, and compliant OTA updates.

 **Pro tip:** Use OTA updates for minor fixes or content changes, but always submit major changes or new features for app store review.